 On the other hand, if it breaks that level, it may be real breaking or a fake breaking.
-We also should see a strong piercing candle that effortlessly breaks that level to assure it will continue on the same way.
+We also should see a strong piercing candle that effortlessly breaks that level to assure it will continue in the same way.

 The third step for the strategy is:

-The Third step of this trading strategy is to wait for the candle which hits the zone to close.
+The third step of this trading strategy is to wait for the candle which hits the zone to close.
 This will indicate the signal candle we are waiting for.
 Take a look at the candlestick pattern and ask yourself:

 - Is it a bullish or bearish candle?

 - Is it strong or weak?